Münster: Air

-Münster Osnabrück International Airport serves the city of Münster.
+Münster Osnabrück Airport serves the city of Münster.
 The airport provides flights to European destinations mostly.

 Bicycling

 Münster claims to be the bicycle capital of Germany.
-It states that in 2007, vehicle traffic (36.4%) fell below traffic by bicycle (37.6%), even though it is unclear how such a figure is defined.
+It states that in 2007, vehicle traffic (36.4%) fell below traffic by bicycle (37.6%).
 The city maintains an extensive network for bicycles including the popular "Promenade" which encircles Münster's city centre.
 While motorised vehicles are banned, there are paths for pedestrians.
 Additional bicycle paths link all city districts with the inner city and special traffic lights provide signals for bicyclists.
 Bicycle stations in Münster offer bicycle rentals.

 Train

 Münster's Central Station is on the Wanne-Eickel–Hamburg railway.
 The city is connected by Intercity trains to many other major cities in Germany.

-Public transportation
+Public transport

 Historically, Münster had a historic tramway system, but it closed in 1954.
 Today, Münster does have some public transportation, which includes bus expresses, sightseeing buses, "waterbuses", Lime scooters and bicycle rentals.
 It is the largest German city without a U-Bahn or an S-Bahn system.